dudox/dudox/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, nice to see you.</h1>
 <p>Welcome to my page! </br> I'm Ahmed, Fullstack developer from <img src="https://image.flaticon.com/icons/svg/323/323341.svg" width="13"/></b> Lagos, Nigeria</b></p>

 Here are some ideas to get you started:
 <!--
 **dudox/dudox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- I’m currently working on ReactJS, Nodejs.</br>
+- I'm currently working on ReactJS, Nodejs.
-- I’m currently learning competitive coding and iOT based architectures.</br>
+- I'm currently learning competitive coding and iOT based architectures.
 - Available for collaboration.
 <p>Scholarship recipient of the linux foundation LiFT 2020.
 I somewhat find solace in what I do, A true lover of science and a student of the universe</p>
 <p>I also love cookie :cookie:</p>
 <h3>Things I code with</h3>